COMCIFS/Structure_Prediction_Dictionary/Dictionaries/CSPCore/cspcore.md

 `_csp.structure_generation_stage`, `_csp.structure_generation_preceding_stage` and
 `_csp.structure_generation_data_block_id`.
 Other data fields are included to make the file more human-readable.

-The interpretation of the data field `stopping_criteria_max_structures_evaluated` is context-dependent and changes in the first and second datablocks depending on whether it is in a loop or not:
+The data field `stopping_criteria_max_structures_evaluated` indicates the _total_ number of structures generated across the different space groups specified into the `structure_generation_space_group_number_list` or `structure_generation_stopping_criteria_space_group_number_list`.
+In the three `Generation Method` datablocks, we show the use of `stopping_criteria_max_structures_evaluated` data fields:

-1. In the Random Search Approach (Datablock 1), the value represents the maximum number of structures per individual space group.
-For the space groups [14, 2, 15, 61, 19], the criterion is set to 1000 structures each, and for [4, 33, 29, 5, 1], it is set to 500 structures each, resulting in a total of 7500 structures.
+1. In the first `Random Search` approach (Datablock 1), for the space groups **14, 2, 15, 61 and 19**, the criterion is
+   set to 1000 structures each, while for **4, 33, 29, 5 and 1**, it is set to 500 structures each, resulting in a total of 7500 structures.
+2. In the second `Random Search` approach (Datablock 2), 5000 and 2500 structures are generated in total for subsets [14, 2, 15, 61, 19] and [4, 33, 29, 5, 1], respectively, for a total of 7500 structures.
+Contrary to the previous
+   example, these are not necessarily equally distributed among the spacegroups of the subset.
-2. In the Simulated Annealing Approach (Datablock 2), the value represents the maximum total number of structures evaluated across all space groups combined.
+3. In the `Simulated Annealing` approach (Datablock 3), the value represents the maximum total number of structures evaluated across all space groups combined.
 The search stops when this limit is reached regardless of how many structures were evaluated in any specific space group.

-## 3. Structure Ranking Methods (High-level)
+## 4. Structure Ranking Methods (High-level)

 Within this section, you can define the workflow used to rank the different crystals and give high-level details of the methods used.
 To allow compatibility with other dictionaries and possible future works on computational chemistry calculations, single methods data fields don't have the `_csp` prefix.

-### 3.1 General Fields
+### 4.1 General Fields

 Categories: